Filarius/Starmade_recipe_guide_generator/README.md

 Code not best, and still can have unneeded and be not optimal.

-Script is free for use "AS IS", but please make credits to author, and if you make profits on same project where you use this - it will be nice to make a tip.
+Script is free for use "AS IS", please make credits to author.